Java-9000/Java-1000/com/soft9000/M1000/A01200/MISSION.md

   -  Redefine your __previous__ `Nexus.CalcJob` class as `static`.
    - Update & test your code.

-Feel free to review our soloution in [our Nexus](Nexus.java) project if and as required.
+Feel free to review our solution in [our Nexus](Nexus.java#L206) project if and as required.

 ## Bonus:
 - Update __this__ project's implementation